apache/openoffice-project/content/trademarks.md

    1. A list of what ASF controlled marks you wish to use

    1. A description of how these marks would be used.
-Give supporting detail, along with context  If you are requesting use of the logo, for example, provide a prototype of how the logo would appear in the context of the overall design.
+Give supporting detail, along with context.
+If you are requesting use of the logo, for example, provide a prototype of how the logo would appear in the context of the overall design.